appfolio/abprof/README.md

     ABProf::ABWorker.start

-With two such snippets, you can compare their speed.
+With two such files, you can compare their speed.

-Under the hood, ABProf uses a simple communication protocol over STDIN and STDOUT to allow the controlling process to tell the workers to run iterations.
+Under the hood, ABProf's harness uses a simple communication protocol over STDIN and STDOUT to allow the controlling process to tell the workers to run iterations.
 Mostly that's great, but it means you'll need to make sure your worker processes aren't using STDIN for anything else.

 See the examples directory for more.

-### Quick Start

-Want to have fun with something that already works?
-I usually do.
-See the examples directory.
 For instance:

     abprof examples/sleep.rb examples/sleep.rb

 If abprof is just in the source directory and not installed as a gem, you should add RUBYLIB="lib" before "abprof" above to get it to run.

+### Don't Cross the Streams

+Harness-enabled tests expect to run forever, fielding requests for work.

+Non-harness-enabled tests don't know how to do harness stuff.

+If you run the wrong way (abcompare with a harness, abprof with no harness,) you'll get either an immediate crash or running forever without ever finishing burn-in, depending which way you did it.

+Normally you'll handle this by just passing your command line directly to abcompare rather than packaging it up into a separate Ruby script.

 ### Comparing Rubies